-All staff are expected to act professionally and in accordance with the school's expectations regarding staff conduct toward children.
-Members of staff receive guidance and professional development in relation to appropriate interactions with students, how to exercise duty of care and how to maintain professional boundaries.
+All staff, volunteers and contractors are expected to act professionally and in accordance with the school's expectations regarding staff conduct toward children and young people.
+Guidance and professional development about appropriate interactions with students, how to exercise duty of care and how to maintain professional boundaries is provided.

-We understand that staff have a duty of care to:
+We understand that staff, volunteers and contractors have a duty of care to:

-- Ensure no child is exposed to foreseeable risk of harm - Take action to minimise risk - Supervise actively and - If we see others acting inappropriately with children, report concerns to the Principal or seek further advice
+- Ensure no child or young person is exposed to foreseeable risk of harm; - Take action to minimise risk;

+• Supervise actively, and report concerns to the Principal or seek further advice if they see others acting inappropriately with children or young people.